Asymmetry-aware Scalable Locking: Related Work

 Computing capacity can also be asymmetric in SMP when using DVFS.
 Previous work~\cite{TURBO, dvfs-lock-acc, dvfs-identify-cs} boosts the frequency of the lock holder to gain better throughput.
 However, unlike DVFS, the asymmetry in AMP is inherent.
 Thus, those techniques also cannot be applied to AMP.

 Improving the system's throughput for better cost and energy efficiency without violating the latency SLO is a widely adopted technique~\cite{WorkloadCompactor,AndrewCake,Elfen-Scheduling}.
 WorkloadCompactor~\cite{WorkloadCompactor} and Cake~\cite{AndrewCake} reduce the datacenter's cost by consolidating more loads into fewer servers without violating the latency SLO.
-Elfen Scheduling~\cite{Elfen-Scheduling} leverages the SMT to run latency-critical and other requests simultaneously to improve the utilization without compromising the SLO. \design{} takes a similar approach to solve the lock's scalability problem on AMP.
+Elfen Scheduling~\cite{Elfen-Scheduling} leverages the SMT to run latency-critical and other requests simultaneously to improve the utilization without compromising the SLO. \design{} takes a similar approach to solve the lock scalability issue in AMP.